karynakavalevainnowise/Mobile-Innowise-GeoGuess/README.md

 ## Project Structure

-The project is organized into a modular architecture, with clear separation of responsibilities between folders.
+The project is organized with clear separation of responsibilities between folders.

 ```
 GeoGuess/